 Historically, there has been no remedy, short of filing a lawsuit, to resolve these rejections.

-Surprisingly, the most recent spending bill that went through Congress had a special provision for borrowers who missed one of the requirements for PSLF.
+Surprisingly, a recent spending bill that went through Congress had a special provision for borrowers who missed one of the requirements for PSLF.
 The bill set aside $350 million for these borrowers.
 Borrowers who were on the extended or graduated repayment plans may be able to get their prior employment to count even though they were not technically on an eligible repayment plan.
 (Note: the legislation does not help people who didn’t have eligible loans, it is only a fix for certain ineligible repayment plans)

-The new legislation should go into effect in the next couple months.
 Borrowers who think they might benefit should apply quickly as eligibility is on a first-come, first-serve basis.

 Prior employment can count towards Public Service Loan Forgiveness without any formal enrollment.
 The only way to see where you stand is to send in an employer certification form.